Information Literacy at the Undergraduate level

 Information Literacy sessions are embedded in the courses that require a research project as part of writing in the major.
 Students are expected to select, collect, and evaluate primary and/or secondary sources that support a hot topic in their major.

-how professionals in their field use and evaluate information sources.
+The information literacy session aims at showing how professionals in their field use and evaluate information sources.

 Students learn more about scholarly communication in their field of study.